Enhanced, phase coherent, multifractal-like, two-dimensional superconductivity: Disordered Bogoliubov de-Gennes equations and its solutions

 and

-where $U$ is the electron-phonon coupling.
+where $U$ is the pairing interaction.
 We solve these equations for a square lattice of $N = L\times L$ sites, where $L$ is the side length of the sample and it is in units of the lattice constant.
 In order to minimize finite size effects, we employ periodic boundary conditions.
 We employ a standard iterative algorithm.
 Starting with an initial seed for the order parameter, we solve eq.~(\ref{eq.1}) numerically, and obtain the eigenvalues ${E_n}$ and the corresponding eigenvectors $\{u_n(r_i),v_n(r_i)\}$.
 We then use the self-consistent condition, eqs.~(\ref{eq.3}) and (\ref{eq.4}), to get the new value of ${\Delta(r_i)}$ and ${\mu_i}$.
 We repeat the process until the absolute error of ${\Delta(r_i)}$ is smaller than $10^{-6}$ or the relative error is smaller than $10^{-4}$.
 For convenience, all the parameters are in units of $t=1$.
 The numerical diagonalization was carried out in two workstations with $256$G RAM each and recent Intel Xeon multi-core processors.
 With this configuration, we could go to a maximum size of about $150\times 150$ sites.
 However, the calculation of the superfluid density is specially time consuming which prevents us to reach this limit.

 In the case of a finite Debye energy $\omega_D = 0.15$ (in units of $t$) we have found that, especially for large $V$, some disorder realizations do not converge because there are very few states inside the Debye energy window.
-It may be that this simply means that the only solution is the trivial one $\Delta(r_i)=0$ but we could not rule out that a non-trivial solution may exist but it may require a very large convergence time.
+It may be that this simply means that the only solution is the trivial one $\Delta(r_i)=0$, but we could not rule out that a non-trivial solution may exist.
+But it may require a very large convergence time.
 For this reason we only consider a disorder strength $V \leq 3$.
 We will see that this restriction does not impact the main results of the paper.

 The averaged density $\langle n \rangle =\sum_{i}n(r_i)/N$ is determined by the chemical potential $\mu$.
 Here, we fixed the chemical potential at $\mu = 0$.
-In the strong coupling system, the order parameter is larger.
+In the strong coupling system, the states are more condensed.
 As is shown in Fig.~\ref{Fig.1}, if we fix $\mu$, the electron density $\langle n \rangle$ would be smaller than in the weak coupling system.
 By increasing disorder, electron gets more localized, which results in the increasing of $\langle n \rangle$ for a fixed $\mu$.

 One of the main motivations of the paper is to study whether the strong-coupling results of the seminal papers \cite{ghosal1998,Ghosal2001} are substantially modified for a sufficiently weak electron-phonon coupling and a finite Debye energy.
 This situation closer to the experimental situation of many two-dimensional superconducting materials.
 Obviously, for our results to be meaningful $L \gg \xi$, with $\xi$ the superconducting coherence length, which applies for all $V$ considered.
 We compute $\xi$ from